 According to a Biodiversity Report of the Egyptian Environmental Affairs Agency, 33 species of fish, 23 species of reptiles, 112 species of birds, and 18 species of mammals live in and around the lake.
 Fish species in the lake have undergone significant declines since the beginning of the 20th century when 52 different species were recorded.
 This is mostly due to the inflow of agricultural drainage into the lake resulting in lower salinity.

 The most important issue for the lake is the increase of aquaculture.
-This has a negative impact on the total open water surface area of the lake and on fishing opportunities for communities living around the lake who depend on catching fish for their survival.
-The expansion of aquaculture ponds is in violation with the law, but law enforcement in Egypt is weak at the moment especially in rural areas.
+These aquaculture ponds have a negative impact on the total open water surface area of the lake and on fishing opportunities for communities living around the lake who depend on catching fish for their survival.

 The maps on Land Use Land Change and Surface Water Dynamics (LULC and SWD) produced within the scope of the SWOS project clearly show the introduction and subsequent huge expansion of aquaculture ponds between 1973 and 2015 in and around Lake Burullus.
 The most notable expansion occurs between 1973 and 1990 (from 0 to over 40,000 ha).
 After 1990, the total size of the aquaculture decreases somewhat, but remains high at around 30,000 ha.
 The LULC maps also show an increase in reed beds (roughly +40% between 1973 and 2015) at the expense of salt marsh vegetation (roughly -80% between 1973 and 2015), an indication of eutrophication caused by the inflow of drainage water from the aquaculture ponds and agricultural lands surrounding the lake.